 *ENSEA's COVID policy updates can be found here*

 - Students should have the equivalent of a 3.0 on a 4.0 GPA grade scale.
 Borderline students may be considered on a case-by-case basis.

 - Students must be in their third or fourth year of study during the exchange period.

 French and English

-- Courses in English (in Bioengineering or Telecommunications) available for graduate students only during the fall semester.
+- Courses in English available for graduate students during Fall and Spring.